blips5/purple_weather_app/README.md

 ## Welcome to purple weather app

-This project uses symfony 4 bootstrap 4 and openweathermap.org API.
+This project uses symfony 4, composer, bootstrap 4 and openweathermap.org API.

 **To clone and run project.**